soxoj/soxoj.github.io-old/README.md

 ⚒️ I started getting into open-source intelligence in 2015 by playing CTFs and ARGs and making [information-gathering and processing tools](https://github.com/stars/soxoj/lists/my-osint-tools).

-🎙️ Since 2018 I've been talking about OSINT, search methods, and privacy at public events; I was a speaker at large international conferences like leHACK and ISS World Europe.
+🎙️ Since 2018 I've been talking about OSINT, search methods, and privacy at public events.
+I was a speaker at large international conferences: leHACK, Osintomatico and ISS WORLD Europe / Middle East.
 Also, I prepared and conducted two training courses about open-source intelligence for cybersec students and private investigators.
 You can look at some of my talks in [this YouTube playlist](https://www.youtube.com/playlist?list=PLskYWMG4mV-6osVePbwJa2Tp2Bc2EUI1p).

 🎥 In 2020 I founded the **OSINT mindset community** ([first post](https://t.me/osint_mindset/5), [first meetup](https://t.me/osint_mindset/94)).
 The community has more than 20K subscribers, 4K members of [Investigation Forum](https://forum.osint-mindset.com), and dozens of active members and speakers in 3 countries and 5 cities.
 You can watch [records of meetup talks](https://www.youtube.com/playlist?list=PLskYWMG4mV-7A2tKggMryk18tbwC7jLhX) on YouTube, [listen to OSINT mindset podcasts](https://osint-mindset.mave.digital/) on various platforms, and [read the excellent wiki](https://osint-mindset.gitbook.io) on Gitbook.